IonSystems/tiberius-robot/docs/source/tutorials/getting_started.rst

 ===============

 The following tutorial will guide you through all the steps necessary to build a system using compatible hardware, and getting the system up and running.
-The instructions are ordered with the biggets steps at the start, so you don't get a head of yourself doing the easy bits at the beginning.
+The instructions are ordered with the biggest steps at the start, so you don't get a head of yourself doing the easy bits at the beginning.
 In summary, in order to get a robot up and running you will need to set up a network, make sure you have compatible hardware, get a hold of our software, and configure our software for your hardware.